Adrammelech, The Wroth

 Set up your characters with ranged weaponry as Adrammelech is a flying-type enemy that cannot be hit with regular melee weapons.
 That being said, you may wish to leave one of your characters equipped with a melee weapon (such as your tank) so that they can focus their attacks on the Shambling Corpses that spawn around Adrammelech.

-This can be done easily by setting up a Gambit using “Foe: Undead” to ensure that one (or more) of your party members focuses their attacks on the undead enemies first and foremost.
+This can be done easily by setting up a Gambit using “Foe: Undead” or “Foe: lowest max HP” or “Foe: lowest level” to ensure that one (or more) of your party members focuses their attacks on the undead enemies first and foremost.
 You can use curative spells to do damage to Undead enemies, but this is usually less affective and more time consuming than attacking them outright.

-A video demonstrating the fight is included below:
+A video demonstrating the fight is included below (a video from the original version is further down the page):

 Congratulations – you now have Adrammelech as an Esper which you can use in battle!